 Create a seamless look to pocket holes, or use in another color as an accent!
-Our 3/8" pocket hole plugs are available in six different species and paint grade, letting you achieve the look you want for your project.
+Our 3/8" pocket hole plugs are available in three different species and paint grade, letting you achieve the look you want for your project.

 I used the pocket hole plugs using the Kreg system for building some guitar cabinets.
 It worked really well.
 It was easy to use.
 Very strong.
 Although the plugs had to be fitted.
 It turned out to make a nice flush area.
 There were no signs of where the plugs were after I sanded and painted them.